Stephen Belichick: Washington

 On February 6, 2024, Belichick was hired as the defensive coordinator of the Washington Huskies.
 On January 3, 2025, Belichick was succeeded by Ryan Walters as defensive coordinator at Washington.

 North Carolina Tar Heels

 On December 22, 2024, Belichick was hired as the defensive coordinator of the North Carolina Tar Heels, reuniting with his father who was head coach.
+In 2026, local NBC affiliate WRAL reported that University officials were investigating potential drug use by Belichick while at work, as well as him potentially providing drugs to players.

+On September 17, 2026, Belichick resigned from his role as North Carolina defensive coordinator, taking effect on October 27, 2026, at the end of his medical leave.

 Personal life

-Belichick is the son of legendary NFL head coach Bill Belichick and the grandson of Steve Belichick.
+Belichick is the son of NFL head coach Bill Belichick and the grandson of Steve Belichick.
 His younger brother, Brian Belichick, also works for the University of North Carolina at Chapel Hill, currently serving as the team's defensive back/safeties coach.